-- 1. To understand the fundamental concepts of Operating Systems. - 2.
-To study the concepts of linux shell and process scheduling. - 3.
-To learn the concepts of deadlocks and process management. - 4.
-To understand the concepts of memory management and IPC mechanisms. - 5.
-To get familiarized with the concepts of file system and disk management
+- 1. To understand the fundamental concepts and techniques of Operating Systems. - 2.
+To study the concepts of linux shell and scheduling. - 3.
+To understand the concepts in deadlocks and process management. - 4.
+To understand the concepts in memory managements and IPC mechanism. - 5.
+To study the concept of file system concepts and sockets.